hyperhq/docs.hyper.sh-hyper/Reference/CLI/service.md

 In Hyper.sh, a service is an abstraction which defines a logical set of containers and a policy by which to access them.
 The set of containers targeted by a service is determined by labels.

 As an example, consider an image-processing backend which is running with 3 replicas.
-Those replicas are fungible - frontends do not care which backend they use.
+Those replicas are identical - frontends do not care which backend they use.
 While the actual containers that compose the backend set may change, the frontend clients should not need to be aware of that or keep track of the list of backends themselves.
 The service abstraction enables this decoupling.

 Every service will receive an internal IP address which can only be accessed within the network the service resides.
-For public access, a floating IP address needs to be attached by `attach_fip` command.
+For public access, a floating IP address needs to be attached by `attach-fip` command.